CONCEPT DOCUMENT © Ed Broadbent 2026. Independent work product | All rights reserved | edbroadbent.info

 Peers report signals

 Freestone, Zhou, Kypri et al. (Jan 2026): "Such systems must be underpinned by strong governance, remain open to collecting reports of benefits plus harms and be led by communities."
-The anecdotal reporting system is a peer-tier function: community-governed, anonymous, accessible.
+The Anecdotal system being co-designed within the PRN is a peer-tier function: community-governed, anonymous, accessible.
+Peer networks generate and curate frontline intelligence; health services receive that signal and decide independently how to respond through their own clinical systems.

 Researchers earn access